Blackstone LaunchPad Sprints

-To register, please revisit this page again, as the link to register for November 2017 will be shared here.
+To apply, please revisit this page again, as the link to register for November 2017 will be shared here.
 Individuals are generally notified in regard to their application the following week.
-To register for your place on any Sprints programme please make sure you've first signed up to Blackstone LaunchPad's community page (which will be used during the Sprints programme).
+To apply on any Sprints programme please make sure you've first signed up to Blackstone LaunchPad's community page (which will be used during the Sprints programme).

 TERMS & CONDITIONS / FAQs

 - Individuals must be available to the best of their abilities for the duration of the programme (Four daytime sessions between November 15th and July 29th).
 The sessions are held during lunch hours (12pm - 2pm) to best accommodate students' timetables.
 We require you and your team members to attend at least 75% of the sessions collectively.

 Neither Trinity, LaunchPad nor Blackstone will have any rights to an equity stake or any other benefit in the ventures that result from participation on the programme.